-In a world divided into two systems, the only correct and reasonable principle of international relations is the principle of peaceful coexistence of states with different social systems advanced by Lenin and further elaborated in the Moscow Declaration and the Peace Manifesto of 1957, in the decisions of the 20th and 21st Congresses of the C.P.S.U., and in the documents of other Communist and Workers' Parties.
+In a world divided into two systems, the only correct and reasonable principle of international relations is the principle of peaceful co-existence of states with different social systems advanced by Lenin and further elaborated in the Moscow Declaration and the Peace Manifesto of 1957, in the decisions of the 20th and 21st Congresses of the C.P.S.U., and in the documents of other Communist and Workers' Parties.

-The Five Principles jointly advanced by the Chinese People's Republic and the Republic of India, and the propositions adopted at the Bandung Conference accord with the interests of peace and the peace-loving peoples.
+The Five Principles jointly advanced by the Chinese People's Republic and the Republic of India, and the propositions adopted at the Bandung Conference, accord with the interests of peace and the peace-loving peoples.

-Peaceful coexistence of countries with different systems or destructive war-this is the alternative today.
+Peaceful co-existence of countries with different systems or destructive war-this is the alternative today.
 There is no other choice.
-Communists emphatically reject the U.S. doctrine of "cold war" and "brinkmanship," for it is a policy leading to thermonuclear catastrophe.
-By upholding the principle of peaceful coexistence, Communists fight for the complete cessation of the cold war, disbandment of military blocs, and dismantling of military bases, for general and complete disarmament under international control, the settlement of international disputes through negotiation, respect for the equality of states and their territorial integrity, independence and sovereignty, non-interference in each other's internal affairs, extensive development of trade, cultural and scientific ties between nations.
+Communists emphatically reject the U.S. doctrine of "cold war" and "brinkmanship", for it is a policy leading to thermo-nuclear catastrophe.
+By upholding the principle of peaceful co-existence, Communists fight for the complete cessation of the cold war, disbandment of military blocs, and dismantling of military bases, for general and complete disarmament under international control, the settlement of international disputes through negotiation, respect for the equality of states and their territorial integrity, independence and sovereignty, non-interference in each other's internal affairs, extensive development of trade, cultural and scientific ties between nations.

-The policy of peaceful coexistence meets the basic interests of all peoples, of all who want no new cruel wars and seek durable peace.
+The policy of peaceful co-existence meets the basic interests of all peoples, of all who want no new cruel wars and seek durable peace.
 This policy strengthens the positions of socialism, enhances the prestige and international influence of the socialist countries and promotes the prestige and influence of the Communist Parties in the capitalist countries.
-Peace is a loyal ally of socialism, for time is working for socialism against capitalism.
+Peace is a loval ally of socialism, for time is working for socialism against capitalism.

-The policy of peaceful coexistence is a policy of mobilizing the masses and launching vigorous action against the enemies of peace.
-Peaceful coexistence of states does not imply renunciation of the class struggle as the revisionists claim.
-The coexistence of states with different social systems is a form of class struggle between socialism and capitalism.
-In conditions of peaceful coexistence favorable opportunities are provided for the development of the class struggle in the capitalist countries and the national-liberation movement of the peoples of the colonial and dependent countries.
-In their turn, the successes of the revolutionary class and national-liberation struggle promote peaceful coexistence.
-The Communists consider it their duty to fortify the faith of the people in the possibility of furthering peaceful coexistence, their determination to prevent world war.
+The policy of peaceful co-existence is a policy of mobilising the masses and launching vigorous action against the enemies of peace.
+Peaceful co-existence of states does not imply renunciation of the class struggle as the revisionists claim.
+The co-existence of states with different social systems is a form of class struggle between socialism and capitalism.
+In conditions of peaceful co-existence favourable opportunities are provided for the development of the class struggle in the capitalist countries and the national-liberation movement of the peoples of the colonial and dependent countries.
+In their turn, the successes of the revolutionary class and national-liberation struggle promote peaceful co-existence.
+The Communists consider it their duty to fortify the faith of the people in the possibility of furthering peaceful co-existence, their determination to prevent world war.
 They will do their utmost for the people to weaken imperialism and limit its sphere of action by an active struggle for peace, democracy and national liberation.

-Peaceful coexistence of countries with different social systems does not mean conciliation of the socialist and bourgeois ideologies.
+Peaceful co-existence of countries with different social systems does not mean conciliation of the socialist and bourgeois ideologies.
 On the contrary, it implies intensification of the struggle of the working class, of all the Communist Parties, for the triumph of socialist ideas.
 But ideological and political disputes between states must not be settled through war.